remance/Masendor/Readme.md

 Ver 0.2: Expand core mechanic to increase unit complexity

-2.7: battalion command (forced march,transfer leader?)

 2.8: commander, strategist and battalion surrender function

 2.9: equipment quality, unit card stat for equipment, another base stat rework

 Ver 0.3: Game map, terrain and camera (Going to be somewhat difficult and long to implement)

-Ver 0.4: More complex UI function (Event log, popup box), also weather effect and finalise melee combat engagement and collision, changable game speed
+Ver 0.4: More complex UI function (Event log, popup box), Dramatic Text based on important event at the center top of screen, also weather effect and finalise melee combat engagement and collision, changable game speed

 Ver 0.5: Optimise for larger battle (Also proper code documentation + structure) as the saying goes, just because it works does not mean it is optimised